VanHulleOne/SciSlice/README.md

-# DogBone V2.x
+# SciSlice - The Scientific Slicer

-DogBone is a program that creates custom tool paths for Fused Filament Fabrication 3D printers (also known by the trade marked term FDM).
+SciSlice is a program that creates custom tool paths for Fused Filament Fabrication 3D printers (also known by the trade marked term FDM).
 The motivation for creating this program was to allow the user to independently adjust as many printing parameters as possible for the purpose of researching and characterizing each parameter's effect on a part's properties.
+These printing parameters can be changed between layers and even within sub-regions of a layer.

-Version 2 can tool path both STL files and pre-defined shapes.
+SciSlice can tool path both STL files and pre-defined shapes.
 Executing RUN_ME.py with Python 3+ will display a GUI through which you can enter all of the parameters for printing.